 You have seen how the selection of stories can be influenced by the institutions of production and newsworthiness criteria.
 Now it is time to examine how conventional uses of journalistic language affects the presentation of news stories.
-The most important concepts in this section are emotive language, euphemism and vague language.
+The most important concepts in this section are emotive language, euphemism and vague language and you will also learn about the distinctions between broadsheet and tabloid journalism.
 Read the following pieces to clarify what these terms all mean and learn how to both recognise them and to consider their effects:

-Write a tabloid news article that reports (in a bias and sensational way) on an event from one of your literary texts.
+Write a tabloid news article that reports (in a biased and sensational way) on an event from one of your literary texts.
 Include:

 - A headline (bonus points for slammers, alliterating or punning headlines);